partmor/yacdslib/README.md

 And what a better way to do that than by implementing a bunch of beloved data structures like linked lists, dynamic arrays, hash maps, and so on.

-If don't guarantee an absence of poor design decisions, lack of idiomatic taste and other reprehensible flaws; but who cares, it's about the journey.
+I don't guarantee a total absence of poor design decisions, lack of idiomatic taste or other reprehensible flaws; but who cares, it's about the journey.